Set Up Enterprise Sign-In using ADFS 3.0

-- In Advanced, select SHA-1 and click OK.
+- Under Advanced, select SHA-1 and click OK.

 - To prevent ADFS from sending encrypted assertions by default, open a Windows Power Shell command prompt and run the following command:

-- Navigate to the Organization Center and use the Identity Provider webform.
+- Navigate to the Organization Center at https://organization.logmeininc.com and use the Identity Provider webform.

-- If this URL is publicly available on the internet, then on the Identity Provider tab in the Organization Center, select the Automatic configuration option and paste the URL in the textbox.
-Click Save.
+- If this URL is publicly available on the Internet: Click the Identity Provider tab in the Organization Center, select the Automatic configuration option, then paste the URL in the text field and click Save when finished.